MintLabsDev/coin-flip-unity-example/README.md

         public ulong public ulong decision;

-Feed Protocol RNG Program address(It is the same address for devnet, testnet and mainnet-beta)
+FPRNG address(It is the same address for devnet, testnet and mainnet-beta)

         private PublicKey rng_programId = new PublicKey("9uSwASSU59XvUS8d1UeU8EwrEzMGFdXZvQ4JSEAfcS7k");